10 Tips to Prevent Theft at a Craft Show

 Here are 10 tips (some more extreme than others) I’m sharing from MAKE MORE MONEY AT CRAFT FAIRS

-Using 1 or more of the tips below can allow you to go about your market day, helping your supportive customers and quietly letting shoplifters know: this is not the booth to mess with 😉
+Using one or more of the tips below can allow you to go about your market day, helping your supportive customers and quietly letting shoplifters know: this is not the booth to mess with 😉

 1) Create clear sightlines & remove blind spots

-Whether you have a small craft show table or a large booth, you want to be sure you can clearly see the majority of your products, regardless of where you’re standing in your space.
+Whether you have a small craft show table or a large booth, you want to be sure you can see the majority of your products, regardless of where you’re standing in your space.

 For tables displaying jewelry, it would be easy for someone at the other end of the table to try on a ring and walk away while you’re ringing someone through.